Love, Divorce, Broken Families and Trusting in the Sovereignty of the Lord

 My parents met and fell madly in love in the mid 1950's.
 Dad was a handsome airman in the United States Air Force and mom was a captivating beauty living in a town near the base where Dad was stationed.

 I was born within the first year of mom and dad's marriage - mom's third child and my father's first and only.
 I loved them both dearly - mom appeared glamorous and dad quite handsome to me as a child.
-But one thing marred my happiness: almost constant fighting and arguing between the two people I loved most in the world.
+But one thing marred my happiness: frequent fighting and arguing between the two people I loved most in the world.

 Mom and Dad separated when I was 10 years-old.
-Dad had met a woman and had fallen in love with her (or so he thought.)
+Dad had met a woman and fell in love with her (or so he thought.)
 Mom and I left our home and moved in with an aunt who lived out of town.
 It was a miserable time for me.
-I hated being apart from my father and I hated leaving my friends and going to a "new" school.
+I hated being apart from my father and I hated leaving my friends and going to a new school.
 It's also when I began my lifelong love of reading - I would read fiction and lose myself in the stories.
 I think that is why I still feel secure when reading or as a believer holding a Bible in my arms (if you see me wrapped around a Bible, you can be certain I'm under stress).

 After 10 months of separation, mom and dad reunited.
 It turns out the other woman was unfaithful to dad and he sought mother's forgiveness, which she freely gave.
 Life returned to normal and we were once more a family.